 Chamberlain SIMCARE CENTER™

 The Bachelor of Science in Nursing (BSN) degree program incorporates general education and nursing courses into a program that provides the education and skills necessary for a lifetime of personal and professional growth.
 The BSN degree consists of a minimum of 129 credit hours: 60 credit hours in liberal arts and sciences and 69 credit hours in the nursing major.

 Chamberlain College of Nursing’s Bachelor of Science in Nursing degree program is an entry-level program for those looking to launch a nursing career.

 The Associate Degree in Nursing (ADN) program provides a comprehensive foundation of general and nursing education necessary for nursing practice and continuing education.
 It also provides the necessary skills and competencies for graduates to assume Registered Nurse practice positions with acute, rehabilitative, and long-term care agencies.
 Graduates of the associate degree program are eligible to apply to take the NCLEX-RN®.
-The associate degree consists of six full-time semesters and a minimum of 72 credit hours: 35 credit hours in general education and 37 credit hours in the nursing major.
+The associate degree consists of six full-time semesters and a minimum of 72 credit hours: 31 liberal arts course credits and 41 nursing course credits.

 The Associate Degree in Nursing program is a six-semester, year-round program.
 The first year is designed for students with no prior nursing education and includes the fundamentals of nursing, beginning patient-care experiences, and general education courses.
 The second year includes additional general education courses and courses pertaining to nursing care with specialized populations.
 (Program available in Columbus, OH only.)

 The LPN to RN Bridge Option is available on-site at the Chamberlain Columbus campus.
 Licensed Practical Nurses (LPNs) who wish to pursue an associate degree completion have the option of receiving advanced standing through the College’s articulation program.
 (Program available in Columbus, OH only.)